fanluo12/LC/Arrays&Hashing/README.md

 ### Input: strs = ["eat","tea","tan","ate","nat","bat"]
 ### Output: [["bat"],["nat","tan"],["ate","eat","tea"]]
 For each string of strs, we created a character array and assign 26 length to it.
 Then we fill characters of each string to character array to get a string-value.
 We put string-value into map with responding string to find anagrams

+# NOT FROM NEETCODE
+## 283. Move Zeroes
+Define a variable-cur to represent 0.
+For loop through array, once meet nums[i] != 0, if i is not same as cur, which means before i(identified not 0) there has 0 so switch them.
+Outside loop update cur.